Henio Zytomirski: Biography

 Henio's father, Shmuel Zytomirski, was transferred to a forced labor camp outside Majdanek, where the prisoners built a sports stadium for the SS.
-From the camp he managed to send a few last letters to his brother Yehuda in Palestine and to the Zionist delegation in İstanbul.
+From the camp he managed to send a few last letters to his brother Yehuda in Palestine and to the Zionist delegation in Istanbul.
 On 3 November 1943 the massive extermination of all remaining Jewish prisoners in Majdanek and the other camps in Lublin District took place.
 This liquidation is known as "Aktion Erntefest", which in German means "Harvest Festival".
 On that day 18,400 Jews were murdered in Majdanek.
 At the end of this killing operation, Lublin District was declared Judenrein, i.e., "clean of Jews".
-Surprisingly, Shmuel Zytomirski survived also this mass extermination.
-This is known because he sent a letter from Lublin by courier to the Jewish delegation in İstanbul on 6 January 1944.
+Shmuel Zytomirski survived this mass extermination.
+This is known because he sent a letter from Lublin by courier to the Jewish delegation in Istanbul on 6 January 1944.
 It is not clear where this letter was sent from.
-The city of Lublin was captured by the Soviet Red Army on 22 July 1944.
+The city of Lublin was liberated by the Soviet Red Army on 22 July 1944.
 It is known for certain that Shmuel Zytomirski did not survive the Holocaust, but his cause, date, and place of death are unknown.